ENCODE-DCC/snovault/docs/embedding-and-indexing.rst

 Since lab, award, and submitted by are all linkTo's, default embeds will be added for each of these (this code is housed in src/fourfront_utils.py).

-Starting with lab, the '*' means we add all fields for the lab as well as link_id, display_title, and uuid to any linkTo's within the lab.
+Starting with 'lab.*', the '*' means we add all fields for the lab as well as link_id, display_title, and uuid to any linkTo's within the lab.
 Let's say that lab has the following fields: title, @id, principals_allowed, link_id, display_title, and uuid.
 It also has the following linkTo: pi.
 Effectively, 'lab.*' would expand to the following given the default embedding:

 [
     lab.display_title,